rick51231/unifi-protect-android-direct/README.md

 # UniFi Protect Android patched
 This repository contains several patches that allow you to connect to your setup externally (e.g. VPN or VLAN) without using the unifi cloud.
-In releases you can find apk version 1.4.7 with "IP Validation fix" and "Wifi fix" patches.
+In releases you can find apk versions with "IP Validation fix" and "Wifi fix" patches.

 ## Requerments
 * java (tested on 1.8.0_24)